Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/HPETutorial/TUTORIAL.md

 * **:green_circle: Action**: Add four options to the `Animation Randomizer Tag` list.
 Then populate these options with the animation clips originating from the files `Run.fbx`, `Walk.fbx`, `PutGlassesOn.fbx`, and `Idle.fbx` (these are just examples; you can try any number or choice of rig animation clips).

 If you run the simulation now, your character will randomly perform one of the above four animations, each for 150 frames.
-This cycle will recur 20 times, which is the total number of Iterations in you Scenario.
+This cycle will recur 20 times, which is the total number of Iterations in your Scenario.

 <p align="center">
 <img src="Images/randomized_results.gif" width="600"/>